 Whether you’re an HR professional in Brooklyn or in Buffalo, we’ve put together everything you need to know about the complexities of HR, payroll, and benefits in New York.

 New York is the fifth state to pass its own paid family leave law, following in the footsteps of California, New Jersey, Rhode Island, and Washington.
-As of January 1, 2019, New York employees can take up to ten weeks of leave to care for a sick family member, bond with a child, or provide support during a family member’s military deployment.
+In 2020, New York employees can take up to ten weeks of leave to care for a sick family member, bond with a child, or provide support during a family member’s military deployment.

 Businesses shouldn’t reach for their checkbooks just yet—the benefit comes at no extra cost for employers.
 New York paid leave is funded by a small, weekly employee paycheck deduction.
-As of 2018, the employee contribution was 0.126 percent of weekly pay, not exceeding $85.56 per year.
+In 2020, the employee contribution is 0.27 percent of an employee's gross pay per pay period, not exceeding $196.72 per year.
 All employers have to do is collect the payroll contributions, meet state requirements, and handle employee requests.

 Before getting too comfortable with the program, keep an eye out for upcoming changes.
-This year, employees can take up to ten weeks of leave, that's a two week increase over last year's eight week offering.
+This year, employees can take up to ten weeks of leave, that's a two week increase over 2018's eight week offering.
 The amount of leave will continue to increase incrementally until 2021.
 By then, employees will be able to take up to 12 weeks leave, paid at 67 percent of weekly wages.
-The current offering is ten weeks paid out at 55 percent of average weekly wages.
-Employee wages during leave cannot exceed $746.41, or 55 percent of the Statewide Average Weekly Wage.
+The current offering is ten weeks paid out at 60 percent of average weekly wages.
+Employee wages during leave cannot exceed $1,401.17, or 60 percent of the Statewide Average Weekly Wage.

 Note that state employers are not required to offer paid or unpaid vacation.
 While the state doesn't have a PTO minimum requirement, keep in mind that crafting a more generous offering or even opting for unlimited vacation can improve employee engagement and trust.